Code-Institute-Submissions/stream1_project1/README.md

 This site is hosted on GitHub pages and is deployed from the master branch.

-In order to run this site locally, in your terminal, type or paste; git clone [INSERT LINK]
+In order to run this site locally, in your terminal, type or paste; git clone https://github.com/al3xk3nny/stream1_project1.git

 ## Credits